piwrks/Hydreon_RG9/README.md

 # Hydreon RG-9

-Hydreon RG9 RS232 with Arduino
+Read the RS232/Serial Communication from the Rainsensor Hydreon RG9 with an Arduino.

-Read the RS232/Serial Communication from the Rainsensor It gives your the for the rain Rain Sensitivity Levels
+It gives you the the rain sensitivity levels.

 R 0 (None)
 R 1 (Rain Drops)